shallow1729/datagenerator/README.md

 ```
 `list` randomly select `values` from candidates for `length` times and then joins with `separator`.
 This example will output like `a b a a a b b a b b`.
-`duplicate` flag can controll if select same value multiple times.(default value is True)
+`duplicate` flag can control if select same value multiple times.(default value is True)
-`ordered` flag can controll if result have to be sorted. you can control the direction with `asc` or `desc`.
+`ordered` flag can control if result have to be sorted. you can control the direction with `asc` or `desc`.
 If not defined, result will not be sorted.

 ### sequence
 ```